 Crowdpac is changing the campaign fundraising game.
 Gisel Kordestani tells us how.

-Crowdpac is a crowdfunding platform founded in 2013 that’s making it easier than ever for political campaigns to fundraise at the grassroots level.
+Crowdpac is crowd funding for politics.
+A Crowdfunding platform founded in 2013 Crowdpac makes it easier for political campaigns to fundraise at the grassroots level.
 Coming from a tech background, COO and co-founder Gisel Kordestani wanted to apply her business experience to make a positive social impact.
 We chatted with her about the unique features of Crowdpac and the importance of making political engagement as accessible as possible.

 - Is there something fundamentally different about the donors that Crowdpac attracts?
 Do you find that they’re more enthusiastic overall?